Elementary School Academics

 Third Grade

 Third grade is a year of great change.
 It is a year of copious energy and enthusiasm and it is equal parts magical and contagious!
 Third graders play hard and work hard.
 On any given day, third grade students are scholars, makers, engineers, interpreters, observers, and investigators.
 We believe in helping every student feel seen, heard, and known by their classmates, teachers, and community.
 Social-emotional learning, along with the Responsive Classroom approach, aims to foster a supportive environment for students to reflect, grow, and develop as learners.
 We enjoy creating dynamic opportunities for students to practice thinking, creating and collaborating whether it be via book clubs, small group learning experiences, maker space activities, STEAM lessons, project-based learning and/or design thinking.
 These vigorous learning experiences empower students to apply their learning in authentic ways.
 Student ideas, experiences, and enthusiasm create an innate desire to learn and practice core skills.
-In math, students learn the fundamentals of multiplication and division, how to work with decimals, measurements, data interpretation, graphing, and more.
-Our math program incorporates various hands-on games, online games, differentiated practice, and other useful resources, tech tools and apps such as Dreambox supports third grade math concepts and skills in full.
-In social studies, third graders learn all about the history of California, from the indigenous people who have lived here for centuries, to the miners who discovered gold, to the representatives who currently work for us in Sacramento.
-Throughout each social studies unit, we explore California’s communities and history through varying perspectives.
-As the end of the school year approaches, third graders finish the year possessing an exciting and engaging experience as they continue to build the tools and skills needed for their academic future.

 Meet Mrs. Resendez